Beyond Autocomplete: Designing CopilotLens Towards Transparent and Explainable AI Coding Agents: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented \sysname{}, a framework that elevates AI assistants from opaque suggestion generators into transparent partners, by providing a two-level reasoning replay of \emph{what} the agent did and \emph{why}.
-This approach moves beyond simple explainability to support the developer's cognitive workflow, enabling them to inspect, critique, and build calibrated trust.
+This approach moves beyond simple explainability to support the developer's cognitive workflow, encouraging them to inspect, critique, and build calibrated trust.

 Our future work will formally evaluate the framework against its core design goals for its intended users.
-For \emph{students and novices}, we plan to explore how introducing productive ``friction'' to enhance critical reflection \cite{kazemitabaar2025engagement}, and embed learning opportunities directly within routine tool use \cite{viktoria2025}.
-For \emph{professional programmers}, supporting rapid and collaborative verification within efficiency-driven workflows \cite{weisz2025}.
+For \emph{students and novices}, we plan to explore how introducing productive ``friction'' and other learning science principles to enhance critical reflection \cite{kazemitabaar2025engagement}, and embed learning opportunities directly within routine tool use \cite{viktoria2025}.
+For \emph{professional developers}, we plan to focus on developers' mental model while mitigating the risk of cognitive overload from Level 2 analysis in large codebases by developing adaptive and configurable explanation interfaces.
+This will support rapid and collaborative verification within efficiency-driven workflows \cite{weisz2025}.
 This research will allow us to carefully investigate the trade-offs between explanation depth and cognitive load.